Medieval harp

 The medieval harp refers to various types of harps played throughout Europe during the Middle Ages.
 The defining features are a three-sided frame (column, harmonic curve, and soundboard) and strings made of wire or gut.
-The instrument was most popular in Ireland, Scotland, England, and Wales as well as Scandinavia.
+The instrument was most popular in Ireland, Scotland, England, Wales, and Scandinavia.
 Most information about the medieval harp comes from art and poetry of the era, though some original instruments survive and are available to view in museums.
 Performers play modern reconstructions of medieval harps today.
 The instrument is the predecessor to the concert grand pedal harp.

 Construction and technique

 All medieval harps were built with a large vertical box for sound resonance and production.
 The soundboard was held to the player's body.
 Strings attached to the soundboard and to tuning pegs within the neck or the harmonic curve of the instrument.
 The curve became more pronounced in the eleventh century and onwards.
 The medieval harp usually featured gut strings, though horsehair and silk were used occasionally.
 In Ireland, the Celtic harp was strung with wire strings.
 The number of strings varied anywhere from six to thirty.
 Harps in the twelfth and thirteenth centuries had six to thirteen strings; harps built later in the Middle Ages had more strings.
 Harps were single strung and tuned diatonically.
 Octaves most likely contained eight pitches, c, d, e, f, g, a, b, b-flat.
 A column connected the harmonic curve or neck to the soundboard.
 Ornate decoration and carving were typical at the joints of these three pieces.
 Most harps were made from hardwood as opposed to softer spruce as they are today.

 Musicians most likely played the instrument with the thumb and second finger, using both hands.
 Most visual representations depict this technique.
 And writings confirm that the ring finger was added much later.
 As with modern day harp technique, the pinky was not used.